bengimbel/golang_redis/README.md

 ### How to improve this

-I think if we wanted to improve this application, If traffic on this web app grows, we can implement distributed caching and even client side caching to further improve performance.
+I think if I wanted to extend this application as traffic grows, we can implement distributed caching and even client side caching to further improve performance.
 I am already caching values asyncronously, which was another assumption I made that would improve performance.

 ### Sample cURL Requests